 Essential to the stable operation of the transmission system is proper coordination of the system's insulation strength.
 Internal insulation of equipment and external insulation of transmission lines and substation buses is required.
-Basic Lightning Impulse Level (BIL) for the Company conforms to the most recent version of IEEE Standard 1313 for Transmission voltages at 34.5 kV, 115 kV, and 345 kV as noted.
+Basic Lightning Impulse Level (BIL) for the Company conforms to the most recent version of IEEE Standard 1313 for Transmission voltages at 34.5 kV, 115 kV, and 345 kV and Distribution voltages 12.47 kV and 34.5 kV as noted.